jwg4/decorating_and_overruling/decorator.md

+The purpose of this file is as follow: we have the two functions munge and transform:
 >>> def transform(x):
 ...     return sorted(x)

 >>> def munge(a, **kwargs):
 ...     return "foo %s bar %s baz" % (a, kwargs)

+They are quite straightforward, and we make some basic tests on their operation:
 >>> munge('boosh')
 'foo boosh bar {} baz'